On this page you will find links to our digitised records, offering you the ability to view highlights from the Archives remotely in a digital format.

 Images from the Archives can also be viewed in the Archive Galleries.

 Constance Maynard (1849-1935), first Mistress of Westfield College and pioneer of women's higher education.
 Maynard helped to established Westfield College and for 31 years assisted hundreds of women to attain University of London degrees.
 The themes covered in her private papers include women’s education, sexuality, and religion in Victorian and Edwardian England.
-A catalogue of the archives of Constance Maynard is available here.
+A full catalogue of the archives of Constance Maynard is available on our catalogue.

 Digitised records include her Green Book Diaries and Autobiography.